 EMDR (aka Reprocessing Therapy) in Los Angeles, CA

-EMDR, also known as Eye Movement Desensitization and Reprocessing works by providing side-to-side stimulation of the right and left hemispheres of the brain.
+EMDR therapy, also known as Eye Movement Desensitization and Reprocessing works by providing side-to-side stimulation of the right and left hemispheres of the brain.
 This stimulation engages and encourages integration of feeling and thinking, verbal and non-verbal material.
-It is similar to REM sleep where we process the events of the day and other thoughts.
-Reprocessing therapy was developed in 1987 by Francine Shapiro, Ph.D.
+During this therapy, the effect is similar to REM sleep where we process the events of the day and other thoughts.
+Francine Shapiro, Ph.D developed eye movement desensitization and reprocessing therapy in 1987.
 Multiple studies over many years indicate EMDR’s effectiveness in helping people recover from a variety of traumatic experiences.

 As time has gone on, it has become clear that eye movements are not the only way to create integration.
 The client can hold little vibrating buttons that gently vibrate in each hand or therapist may tap the knees or the hands of the patient, or by use of sounds alternating ear-to-ear.
 The key is to receive stimulation to both hemispheres of the brain.

-From time to time we hear stories where people have not had successful experiences with EMDR.
+From time to time we hear stories where people have not had successful experiences with EMDR therapy.
 Sometimes is it due to misattunement of the therapist and sometimes it is due to lack of training by the clinician.
-Here is an important piece that need to be in place to experience the full benefits of EMDR: The therapist needs to know how to resource the client which means guiding the client into a place where they feel safe and able to freely access their material.
-If this does not happen or is not possible, EMDR should not take place at this time.
+Here is an important piece that need to be in place to experience the full benefits of EMDR therapy: The therapist needs to know how to resource the client which means guiding the client into a place where they feel safe and able to freely access their material.
+If this does not happen or is not possible, Eye Movement Desensitization and Reprocessing should not take place at this time.
 Having said this, other modalities may be as powerful for healing.

 Eye Movement Desensitization and Reprocessing at the Trauma Counseling Center of Los Angeles